Mastering TipKit: Basics

 https://cdn.fatbobman.com/image-20231015120911856.png

-To make the TipKit framework work in the application, you need to execute the configuration command of the Tip container before the first Tip appears, usually in the initial stage of the application.
+To enable the TipKit framework to function in your application, configure the tip container before the first tip appears, typically during the initial phase of the application.
 For example:

 Swift